equwal/LispBrain/README.md

 Run a string of brainfuck code with:
 > (interpret-fuck "[code]")
 For example:
-> (interpret-fuck "+.")
+> (interpret ".+[.+] Print out all the ascii characters and string refs") NULLSOHSTXETXEOTENQACKBELBSHTLFVTFFCRSOSIDLEDC1DC2DC3DC4NAKSYNETBCANEMSUBESCFSGSRSUS !"#$%&'(NIL*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~DELÇüéâäàåçêëèïîìÄÅÉæÆôöòûùÿÖÜø£Ø×ƒáíóúñÑªº¿®¬½¼¡«»░▒▓│┤ÁÂÀ©╣║╗╝¢¥┐└┴┬├─┼ãÃ╚╔╩╦╠═╬¤ðÐÊËÈıÍÎÏ┘┌█▄¦Ì▀ÓßÔÒõÕµþÞÚÛÙýÝ¯´¬±‗¾¶§÷¸°¨•¹³²■nbsp
-"SOH"
+NIL
 SOH is an unprintable ASCII character, which is currently represented using the literal string "SOH".
 Code supports comments too:
 > (interpret-fuck "+.
 Print a SOH -. reset and print a NULL"

 #TODO:
 Fix the following major issues:
- - Loops do not work.
+ - Nested loops do not work.
+This implementation is not turing complete without them.
+They will be implemented soon.
  - Some printable characters are represented using literal string references
- - The internal function "one-off-fuck" needs to have a macro used to generate it.
+ - The internal function "one-off-fuck" needs to have a macro used to generate it, it is a mess.